-Free Learning: Watch his interview with James Colquhoun on Gaia (free trial) discussing Trapped Emotions.
+- Free Learning: Watch his interview with James Colquhoun on Gaia discussing Trapped Emotions.
 You can also head to his website discoverhealing.com and learn more about The Emotion Code and The Body Code.

-Paid Learning: If you’re sold on the idea of experiencing The Emotion Code or The Body Code you can search for practitioners around the world via his website also – and even become a pracitioner.
+- Paid Learning: If you’re sold on the idea of experiencing The Emotion Code or The Body Code you

-It’s important to be kind and compassionate towards ourselves as we work through our emotions, and to find healthy ways to express and release them.
-Remember that it’s a process and it’s okay to take time to work through things at your own pace.
+There are various techniques and practices that we can use to identify and release trapped emotions.
+It’s important to treat ourselves with kindness and compassion as we work through our emotions and find healthy ways to express and release them.
+Remember that it’s a process, and it’s okay to take time to work through things at our own pace.